$164.60 Million in Sales Expected for Columbia Banking System, Inc. (NASDAQ:COLB) This Quarter

-Wall Street brokerages expect that Columbia Banking System, Inc. (NASDAQ:COLB) will report sales of $164.60 million for the current quarter, Zacks Investment Research reports.
-Two analysts have issued estimates for Columbia Banking System’s earnings, with estimates ranging from $161.90 million to $167.30 million.
-Columbia Banking System posted sales of $154.67 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 6.4%.
-The firm is scheduled to report its next quarterly earnings report after the market closes on Wednesday, January 19th.
+Wall Street brokerages predict that Columbia Banking System, Inc. (NASDAQ:COLB) will post sales of $164.60 million for the current quarter, according to Zacks Investment Research.
+Two analysts have issued estimates for Columbia Banking System’s earnings, with the highest sales estimate coming in at $167.30 million and the lowest estimate coming in at $161.90 million.
+Columbia Banking System posted sales of $154.67 million during the same quarter last year, which would indicate a positive year over year growth rate of 6.4%.
+The business is scheduled to announce its next quarterly earnings report after the market closes on Wednesday, January 19th.

-On average, analysts expect that Columbia Banking System will report full-year sales of $618.50 million for the current year, with estimates ranging from $618.40 million to $618.60 million.
-For the next fiscal year, analysts expect that the company will post sales of $1.28 billion, with estimates ranging from $1.27 billion to $1.28 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that that provide coverage for Columbia Banking System.
+According to Zacks, analysts expect that Columbia Banking System will report full-year sales of $618.50 million for the current year, with estimates ranging from $618.40 million to $618.60 million.
+For the next year, analysts expect that the firm will report sales of $1.28 billion, with estimates ranging from $1.27 billion to $1.28 billion.
+Zacks’ sales calculations are a mean average based on a survey of analysts that cover Columbia Banking System.

-Columbia Banking System (NASDAQ:COLB) last posted its earnings results on Wednesday, October 27th.
-The financial services provider reported $0.74 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.71 by $0.03.
-The company had revenue of $132.54 million for the quarter, compared to analyst estimates of $150.88 million.
-Columbia Banking System had a return on equity of 9.41% and a net margin of 35.50%.
-The firm’s quarterly revenue was up 13.0% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned $0.63 earnings per share.
+Columbia Banking System (NASDAQ:COLB) last issued its quarterly earnings data on Wednesday, October 27th.
+The financial services provider reported $0.74 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.71 by $0.03.
+The firm had revenue of $132.54 million for the quarter, compared to the consensus estimate of $150.88 million.
+Columbia Banking System had a net margin of 35.50% and a return on equity of 9.41%.
+Columbia Banking System’s quarterly revenue was up 13.0% compared to the same quarter last year.
+During the same period last year, the firm posted $0.63 EPS.

-In other news, Director Tom Hulbert bought 11,073 shares of the firm’s stock in a transaction that occurred on Friday, November 26th.
-The stock was purchased at an average price of $32.21 per share, with a total value of $356,661.33.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 0.57% of the company’s stock.
+In related news, Director Tom Hulbert purchased 11,073 shares of the firm’s stock in a transaction that occurred on Friday, November 26th.
+The stock was acquired at an average cost of $32.21 per share, for a total transaction of $356,661.33.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Company insiders own 0.57% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in COLB.
-Envestnet Asset Management Inc. raised its position in Columbia Banking System by 3.8% during the second quarter.
-Envestnet Asset Management Inc. now owns 61,887 shares of the financial services provider’s stock valued at $2,386,000 after acquiring an additional 2,254 shares in the last quarter.
-Rafferty Asset Management LLC increased its position in shares of Columbia Banking System by 24.0% in the second quarter.
-Rafferty Asset Management LLC now owns 56,994 shares of the financial services provider’s stock valued at $2,198,000 after buying an additional 11,034 shares in the last quarter.
-Citigroup Inc. increased its position in shares of Columbia Banking System by 83.7% in the second quarter.
-Citigroup Inc. now owns 85,282 shares of the financial services provider’s stock valued at $3,288,000 after buying an additional 38,866 shares in the last quarter.
-BNP Paribas Arbitrage SA increased its position in shares of Columbia Banking System by 11.5% in the second quarter.
-BNP Paribas Arbitrage SA now owns 40,542 shares of the financial services provider’s stock valued at $1,563,000 after buying an additional 4,171 shares in the last quarter.
-Finally, CWM Advisors LLC increased its position in shares of Columbia Banking System by 3.3% in the second quarter.
-CWM Advisors LLC now owns 12,429 shares of the financial services provider’s stock valued at $479,000 after buying an additional 398 shares in the last quarter.
-Institutional investors own 84.14% of the company’s stock.
+Hedge funds have recently bought and sold shares of the stock.
+AlphaCrest Capital Management LLC lifted its stake in Columbia Banking System by 50.3% in the second quarter.
+AlphaCrest Capital Management LLC now owns 26,248 shares of the financial services provider’s stock valued at $1,012,000 after acquiring an additional 8,789 shares during the last quarter.
+Prudential Financial Inc. lifted its stake in Columbia Banking System by 12.5% in the second quarter.
+Prudential Financial Inc. now owns 99,639 shares of the financial services provider’s stock valued at $3,842,000 after acquiring an additional 11,067 shares during the last quarter.
+Squarepoint Ops LLC lifted its stake in Columbia Banking System by 17.5% in the second quarter.
+Squarepoint Ops LLC now owns 30,132 shares of the financial services provider’s stock valued at $1,162,000 after acquiring an additional 4,490 shares during the last quarter.
+Tudor Investment Corp Et Al lifted its stake in Columbia Banking System by 264.8% in the second quarter.
+Tudor Investment Corp Et Al now owns 106,674 shares of the financial services provider’s stock valued at $4,113,000 after acquiring an additional 77,433 shares during the last quarter.
+Finally, Vanguard Group Inc. lifted its stake in Columbia Banking System by 2.0% in the second quarter.
+Vanguard Group Inc. now owns 7,930,832 shares of the financial services provider’s stock valued at $305,813,000 after acquiring an additional 152,814 shares during the last quarter.
+Institutional investors and hedge funds own 84.14% of the company’s stock.

 Columbia Banking System, Inc is a bank holding company, which engages in the provision of financial services.
 It specializes in personal, business, and wealth management.
 It offers checking and savings accounts; debit and credit cards; digital banking; personal loans; home loans; foreign currency; professional banking; treasury management; merchant card services; international banking; financial services; private banking; and trust and investment services.